tanvir-ishraq/A.R.M.O.R-Armament-Models-Recognizer/README.md

 <img src = "hf_deployment/ARMOR_gradio_app.png" width="780" height="350">

 # API integration with GitHub Pages
 The deployed model API is integrated [here](https://tanvir-ishraq.github.io/A.R.M.O.R-Armament-Models-Recognizer/) in GitHub Pages Website.
-Implementation and other details can be found in `_config.yml` , `index.md` , `ARMOR_classifier.html`
+Deployement implementation and other details can be found in `docs` folder.